-In order to identify the unique contribution offered by the two predictor variables of interest, 'outcome favorability' was entered separately into the regression model at Step 2, followed by 'trust' in Step 3.
+To identify the unique contribution offered by the two predictor variables of interest, "outcome favorability" was entered separately into the regression model at Step 2, followed by "trust" in Step 3.
 Table 2 presents the results for this analysis.
 First, it should be noted that 36% of the variation in taxpayers' resistance could be explained by all of the variables in the model.